 12.4.5.2 PWE and secret generation

 Prior to beginning the protocol message exchange, the secret element PWE and two secret values are generated.

+When a STA supports a direct form of hashing to a group element (according to 12.4.4.2.3 or 12.4.4.3.3) it computes a secret element, PT, off-line at provisioning time for all groups it wishes to support with that password.
+Prior to initiating SAE to a STA which also supports the direct form of hashing to a group element, or upon receipt of an SAE Commit message indicating it was generated using a direct form of hashing to a group element, it shall generate PWE by hashing the two peer MAC addresses to produce a digest, reducing the digest modulo the order of the particular group, q, interpreting the reduced digest as an integer and using it with the secret element to generate PWE:

+val = H(MAX(STA-A-MAC, STA-B-MAC) || MIN(STA-A-MAC, STA-B-MAC))

+val = val modulo (q – 1) + 1

+PWE = scalar-op(val, PT)

-First, a group is selected, either the most preferred group if the STA is initiating SAE to a peer, or the group from a received SAE Commit message if the STA is responding to a peer.
+If a STA does not support a direct form of hashing to a group element it generates PWE after selecting a group , either the most preferred group if the STA is initiating SAE to a peer, or the group from a received SAE Commit message if the STA is responding to a peer.
 The PWE shall be generated for that group (according to 12.4.4.2.2 (Generation of the password element with ECC groups) or 12.4.4.3.2 (Generation of the password element with FFC groups), depending on whether the group is ECC or FFC, respectively) using the identities of the two STAs and the configured password.

-After generation of the PWE, each STA shall generate a secret value, rand, and a temporary secret value, mask, each of which shall be chosen randomly such that 1 < rand < r and 1 < mask < r and (rand + mask ) mod r is greater than 1, where r is the (prime) order of the group.
-If their sum modulo r is not greater than 1, they shall both be irretrievably deleted and new values shall be randomly generated.
+After generation of the PWE, each STA shall generate a secret value, rand, and a temporary secret value, mask, each of which shall be chosen randomly such that 1 < rand < q and 1 < mask < q and (rand + mask ) mod q is greater than 1, where q is the (prime) order of the group.
+If their sum modulo q is not greater than 1, they shall both be irretrievably deleted and new values shall be randomly generated.
 The values rand and mask shall be random numbers produced from a quality random number drawn from a uniform distribution generator.
 These values shall never be reused on distinct protocol runs.

 Instruct the editor to modify section 12.4.5.4 as indicated: